Applicant FAQs

 What happens on the safety/medical screening call?

-A Safety/Medical Screening phone call will be conducted to review your medical and health history with one of our trained Medical Screeners to help us ensure it is safe for you to attend a retreat program. our Medical Screeners are advisors and do not give medical advice.
+A Safety/Medical Screening phone call will be conducted to review your medical and health history with one of our trained Medical Screeners to help us ensure it is safe for you to attend a retreat program.
+Our Medical Screeners are advisors and do not give medical advice.
 Any changes to your lifestyle or medications should be done under the supervision of your prescribing physician.

 What would make me ineligible for a retreat?